Financial Times Stock Exchange (FTSE) 100 Index

 Other FTSE Indices

-Just like FTSE 100 FTSE 250 and FTSE SmallCap are weighted on market capitalization.
+Like FTSE 100 FTSE 250 and FTSE SmallCap gets weighted on market capitalization.

 FTSE 250 consists of the leading companies as per the LSE listing from the 101st to 350th positions.
-FTSE SmallCap, on the other hand, represents the largest companies in the 351st to 619th positions as per the LSE listing.
+FTSE SmallCap represents the largest firms in the 351st to 619th ranks as per the LSE listing.
 A combination of FTSE 100 together with the FTSE 250 makes up the FTSE 350 index.

 How the Blue-chip Index is Calculated